 After winding through the forest, you’ll reach the Pioneer Cabin area, where you can choose to end your hike or continue onward with the CCC Pold Trail or the longer CCC camp Trail.

 Tishomingo State Park: Outcroppings Hiking Trail

-Discover the beauty of Outcroppings Trail at Tishomingo State Park – the perfect hiking destination for nature enthusiasts.
-With a trail length of 2 miles, marked by a yellow diamond, the path starts and ends at the Swinging Bridge, offering a picturesque setting for your journey.
+Discover the beauty of Outcroppings Trail at Tishomingo State Park – the perfect destination for nature enthusiasts.
+With a trail length of 2 miles, marked by a yellow diamond, the loop path starts and ends at the Swinging Bridge, offering a picturesque setting for your journey.

 Immerse yourself in the forest, take in panoramic views of the rocky creek below, and marvel at the towering rock formations along the way.
 The outcroppings are a hit with rock climbing enthusiasts and offer a stunning backdrop for your hike.
-Although the trail is relatively easy, it requires careful footing, especially when crossing streams after a heavy rain.
+Although the trail is relatively easy, it requires careful footing, especially when crossing streams after heavy rain.